adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 ## 6. Because updating a utility class applies to all instances

 This sounds good but it isn't.
 You'll end up applying changes to elements in the site you didn't even know existed.
-Or you'll be too scared to update the utility class.
+Or you'll be afraid to update the class.
 Instead you'll create a `.red2` resulting in redundant code.
 Either way, this is not maintainable.

 ## 7. Because non-semantic class names are hard to find

-If an element has classes based on how it looks such as `.red`, `.col-lg-4` and `.large`, then these classes will be scattered all over the codebase so searching for "red" will yield many results across the HTML templates, making it hard to find the element in question.
+If an element has classes based on how it looks such as `.red` or `.col-lg-4`, then these classes will be scattered all over the codebase.
+In which case, searching for "red" will yield many results across the HTML templates, making it hard to find the element in question.

 If you use semantic class names, a search should yield just one result.
 And if it yields more than one result, then this indicates a problem that requires your attention.

-Note: if you have a repeated *component* within a module, then searching will yield several results within 1 file.
-That's to be expected.

 ## 8. Because reusing CSS causes HTML bloat